rockerbacon/simple-exercises/elaborate/3-factorial/README.md

 The code provides functions for summing, multiplying and printing values in a hexadecimal base.
 _long multiplication_ was the multiplication algorithm of choice.
-Numbers are printed in hexadecimal instead of decimal simply because the standard C formatting functionality is already capable of converting any 2^x base to hexadecimal, meaning we don't need.
+Numbers are printed in hexadecimal instead of decimal simply because the standard C formatting functionality is already capable of converting any 2^x base to hexadecimal.

 The arbitrary-precision source code can be found at `elaborate/3-factorial/c/biguint/biguint.c`.